 Battery too cold or too hot

-The eDeliver 3 limits charging speed when the battery is below about 15°C or above 40°C. The eDeliver 3 does not have battery preconditioning.
+The eDeliver 3 limits charging speed when the battery is below approximately 15°C or above roughly 40°C. The eDeliver 3 does not have battery preconditioning.
 In cold weather, the battery stays at ambient temperature until you have driven for a while.
 Plan your charging stop after at least 20 minutes of driving.

 State of charge above 80%